 - They’re crunchier than canned pickles and taste very much like the name brand.

-🛒 Ingredient Notes
+Ingredient Notes

-This post contains affiliate links.
+This post may contain affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-- Pickling cucumbers – also known as “kirby” cucumbers or sometimes “salad” cucumbers; be sure not to purchase the regular waxed cucumbers for this.
+- Pickling cucumbers – also known as “Kirby” cucumbers or sometimes “salad” cucumbers; be sure not to purchase the regular waxed cucumbers for this.

 - Apple cider vinegar